pull() is similar to $ on a data frame. It is mostly useful because it

 Methods

-Implementation of the generic dplyr::pull() function.
-This is done
+Implementation of the generic dplyr::pull() methods.
+Each method first

-by coercing the Spat* object to a tibble first (see as_tibble.Spat) and
+coerces the Spat* object to a tibble (see as_tibble.Spat) and then

 SpatRaster

-When passing option na.rm = TRUE to ..., only cells with a value
+When passing na.rm = TRUE to ..., only cells with a value other than

-If xy = TRUE option is passed to ..., two columns names x and y
+If xy = TRUE is passed to ..., two columns named x and y

 (corresponding to the geographic coordinates of each cell) are available